 Previous Out of the Box events

 There are a wide number of shows suitable for audiences of tiny tots to terrific tweens at the Out of the Box Festival.
 We’ve got an overview of everything you need to know and everything you need to see!
 Don’t miss out!

 QPAC’s famous Out of the Box Festival

 Here’s what you need to know about Out Of The Box!

-It’s running from the 26th of June (but not on Friday 29th June) to the 1st of July, 2018.
+The 2023 dates are to be confirmed.
 The Queensland Performing Arts Centre plays host every two years to a colourful, diverse, daring and darling variety of performances and shows that are designed to captivate and entrance young audiences.
 There are also in-theatre activities and workshops designed to make this experience one that your little ones will never forget.

 Out of the Box acknowledges the importance of diversity, creativity and performing arts when it comes to helping to shape children into fully-rounded individuals.
 It’s a celebration of colour, light, dance, drama, action and wonder and it’s one that lucky children have had the opportunity to experience for over 25 years!

-How much will Out of the Box cost?
+How much will Out of the Box cost – TBC 2023?

 To enter the Out of the Box Festival, you will need to purchase a Day Pass.
 This is necessary for each adult and for any child over the age of four months.
 Once you purchase the pass, you’ll then be able to reserve space for the shows you’d like to attend.
 It’s straight-forward, hassle-free and the perfect way to organise a great family day out.
 You’ll get a personalised itinerary emailed to you on booking so you’ll easily remember which shows you chose to attend.
 Easy!

 Ticketing prices will be different depending on the ages of your children and the number of family members attending.